FelixOnline/v2/content/articles/2011-3-10-from-mirpur-to-the-midlands.md

 subtitle: >
   Omar Hafeez-Bore and Kahfeel Hussain on how Pakistani immigration to the UK changed not only this country, but parts of Pakistan and Pakistanis themselves
 date: "2011-03-10 19:51:39 +0000"

 # Attributes from Felix Online V1
 id: "1058"
 old_path: /news/1058/from-mirpur-to-the-midlands
 aliases:
  - /news/1058/from-mirpur-to-the-midlands
+imported: true
+comments:
+ - An excellent article One that highlights both the cultural diiferences not only between white British citizens and British Pakistanis but also between British Pakistanis and those Pakistanis from Pakistan itself This is something that is essentially neglected yet plays such an importnat role especially in these times when multiculturism is being examined closely under the microscope I especially liked the expression like barnacles in this cultural storm a very apt description indeed I look foward to next weeks articleGreat story  both informative and entertaining I look forward to the next instalmentSick article  Cant wait for next weeks instalment OIn a world where traditional values are being so viciously eroded in a world where so many are blindly pursuing hollow causes in a world where people en masse are running around quite frankly like headless chickens Im proud to belong to a people who have their feet grounded so firmly on earth Long live MirpuristanGood insight  look f

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true